Last Updated on January 16, 2022 by

 Compass Family Services

-In San Fransico, this service provides support to low-income people and single mothers.
-If you make a small wage and you have mortgage crisis and energy bills that you owe, you can apply for this service.
+Living in San Francisco, I’ve personally witnessed the incredible support this service provides to low-income individuals and single mothers.
+If you find yourself struggling with a low income and facing a mortgage crisis or unpaid energy bills, you’re eligible to apply for this critical assistance.
 Applicants for a Rental Assistance Project (RAP) loan without interest can be approved.
 Also, they may provide aid for the payment of past-due energy bills.
-You can call 1-855-234-2667 to learn more about this service, or visit their webpage.
+You can call 1-855-234-2667 to learn more about this service or visit their webpage.

 Larkin Street